acmephp/documentation/getting-started/4-automatic-renewal.md

 ---
-currentMenu: cli-automatic-renewal
+currentMenu: getting-started-automatic-renewal
 ---

-# Configure automatic renewal (with monitoring)
+# Setup automatic renewal with monitoring

 An awesome feature coming with Let's Encrypt automation is the possibility of automatically renew your certificates.
 Acme PHP was built from the beginning with the idea to be easy to put in a CRON.